Health-led, value-driven demand supports fresh food expansion

 KEY DATA FINDINGS

-Sustainability and health concerns to exert growing influence
+Sustainability and health trends continue to impact development

 The following categories and subcategories are included: